-Post operative VAS pain assessments showed that patients had comparably high mean levels of pain (8/10) immediately after surgery for the Active and Sham groups.
+Post operative VAS pain assessments showed that patients had comparably high mean levels of pain (8/10) immediately after surgery for the Acitve and Sham groups.
 However, on commencement of daily therapy, the Active group experienced a marked reduction in pain scores compared to the Sham group.
 The Active group reported a decrease in the mean VAS pain score to 6.01, while the sham group reported a decrease to 7.91 on the first day.
 This difference persisted throughout the 10 day trial with the VAS declining more rapidly in the Active group.
 On day 5, pain levels in the Active group were less than those achieved in the Sham group by day 10.
 (Fig.3).

-Evaluation of reduction in oedema is expressed in millimeters and represents the change in oedema that accompanies the surgical wound at the operated ankle joint and the non-operated ankle joint indicated oedema.
+Evaluation of reduction in oedema is expressed in millimeters and represents the change in oedema that accompanies the surgical wound at the operated ankle site.
+The difference in circumference between the operated ankle joint and the non-operated ankle joint indicated oedema.
 Measurements were taken before and after treatment using a metric tape measure.
 The Active group reported an overall reduction in oedema of 54.6% over the 10 day period from 35.9 immediately post surgical to 16.3 after treatment on day 10, with an average daily reduction of 2.72mm.
-(Fig.4)The Sham group reported an overall reduction in oedema of 24.6% over the 10 day period from 35.9 immediately post surgical to 16.3 after treatment on day 10, with an average daily reduction of 2.72mm.
 (Fig.4)The Sham group reported an overall reduction in oedema of 22.2% over a 10 day period from 35.1 post surgical to 27.3 after treatment on day 10, with an average daily reduction of 0.78mm.

 In other parameters measured, an evaluation of the range of dorsiflexion over the 10 day period showed an increase from 14 to 46 degrees (32 degrees in total) in the Active group whereas the Sham group showed an increase from 13.8 to 28, (a total of 14.2 degrees improvement).
 Medication (Ketorolac) was reported to be reduced to 8mg on day 6 in the Active group compared to 19mg reported in the Sham group.
-A subjective assessment of the quality of sleep showed that sleep was affected up to 69% post-surgical (100% being complete sleep deprevation) and reduced to 6% by day 10.
+A subjective assessment of the guality of sleep showed that sleep was affected up to 69% post-surgical (100% being complete sleep deprevation) and reduced to 6% by day 10.
 A comparative report in the Sham group reported an initial 81% reducing to 40.7% on day 10.